Michelle Wright: 2000–present: Success today

+In October, 2023 she was inducted into the Chatham-Kent Cultural Hall of Fame for her contributions to country music as a singer/songwriter.

 Canadian Country Music Hall of Fame Induction

 In 2011, Wright was inducted into the Canadian Country Music Hall of Fame at a special gala dinner and award ceremony in Hamilton, Ontario.
 Wright, the year's artist inductee, was recognized for her outstanding contributions to Canada's country music landscape.
 Wright has been acknowledged within the collections of the National Music Centre in Calgary, Alberta since 2014.

 Other work

 Wright appeared as a country music star in an episode in Season 4 of the Canadian TV series Due South.
 The episode, entitled "Mountie Sings the Blues," deals with the Mountie's efforts to protect Wright's character, Tracy Jenkins, from a stalker.
 She sings "Nobody's Girl" at the conclusion of the episode.